neptune-ai/examples/how-to-guides/azure-mlops/ml-pipelines/README.md

 ### Azure DevOps

-For Azure DevOps Pipelines to be able to successfully create and execute AzureML Pipelines, you will need to create the following secrets as per ```./azure-ci/azure-pipelines.yaml``` in your Azure DevOps Pipeline via UI:
+For Azure DevOps Pipelines to be able to successfully create and execute AzureML Pipelines, create the following secrets as per `./azure-ci/azure-pipelines.yaml` in your Azure DevOps Pipeline via the UI:

 ```
 AZURE_TENANT_ID: $(tenant)